ddesai76/windblade/README.md

 ## Architecture

-WINDBLADE is a multi-language eVTOL simulation environment.
+WINDBLADE is a multi-language powered-lift aircraft simulation environment.
 Each language allocation owns a distinct concern:

 | Layer | Language | Role |
 |---|---|---|